Shadrock/online-python-course/Week_5/Lab/README.md

 Note: there is a method called "capitalize."
 The syntax for it is `'macdonald'.capitalize()` and, in this example, it returns 'Macdonald'

 **Part 2**
-The multi-line string was scraped from the National Weather Service Website.
-Edit `exercise2.py` to produce the output below using string manipulation techniques:
+`exercise2.py` scrapes the National Weather Service website to produce a multiline string (seen below) using string manipulation techniques.

-Tonight: Clear, Low: 55 F
+> Tonight: Clear, Low: 55 F
-Thursday: Sunny then Chance Showers, High: 77 F
+> Thursday: Sunny then Chance Showers, High: 77 F
-Friday: Sunny, High: 73 F
+> Friday: Sunny, High: 73 F
-Saturday: Mostly Sunny, High: 77 F
+> Saturday: Mostly Sunny, High: 77 F
-Sunday: Mostly Sunny, High: 71 F
+> Sunday: Mostly Sunny, High: 71 F

-**Part 3**
 Write code to extract the latitude and longitude from the URL in `exercise3.py`.
 Output should be text that reads:
 Latitude: 42.2509428
 Longitude: -71.8249939